Ysselsteyn German war cemetery

 Ysselsteyn German War Cemetery is a military cemetery interring casualties of the First and Second World Wars.
-It contains over 31,000 soldiers from around 25 countries, including SS-men and Dutch war criminals.
+It contains over 31,000 dead from around 25 countries, including Wehrmacht and SS-men and Dutch war criminals.
 This cemetery is located in the village of Ysselsteyn in the municipality of Venray in Limburg, Netherlands, and is 32 km east of Eindhoven.
 Ysselsteyn is the largest Second World War German cemetery and is the only Nazi-German cemetery in the Netherlands.
 Following the war, the Nazi soldiers were reburied in the cemetery.
-The deceased include Germans, Dutch, Poles, and Russians who fought on the side of the Nazis.
+The deceased include Germans, Austrians, Dutch, Poles, Russians and many who fought on the side of Nazi Germany or supported them in non-military roles.

 World War I and II burials

 Most burials are soldiers killed during the German occupation from May 1940 to May 1945 in the Netherlands.
 Around 250 of the dead (Nazi-German Wehrmacht and SS, as well as collaborating Dutch), were killed by the Dutch resistance.
 Around 3,000 of the burials were soldiers detailed to occupation duties, including razzias, deportations, illegal incarceration, Jew-hunting, and other war crimes.
 250 more deaths (Wehrmacht) are from the Battle of the Bulge in the Ardennes and Hürtgenwald that were initially interred next to the Netherlands American Cemetery in Margraten.

-In a circle near the entrance lie 85 German soldiers who died in World War I and whose bodies floated to the Netherlands down rivers, mainly the Meuse.
+In a circle near the entrance lie 87 German soldiers who died in World War I and whose bodies floated to the Netherlands down rivers, mainly the Meuse.
 The Netherlands remained neutral during the First World War.

 Over 5,000 unknown burials are located in the cemetery and were marked incorrectly as "Ein Deutscher Soldat" (A German Soldier).